memfault/interrupt/_drafts/beyond-firmware-in-2020s.md

 the tools of software engineering, but also the business model of software engineering.
 Bolt - a prominent hardware VC - called it in 2015[^4].
 On a technical level, embedded software will become increasingly decoupled from the underlying hardware it runs on.
-Abstractions and mental models will be part of our day-to-day.
+Software abstractions and mental models will be part of our day-to-day.

 Various areas of computing in decades past have undergone similar transformations with profound implications.
 Broadly-available, affordable